BlockResearchGroup/compas-FoFin/gitbook/introduction/user-interface.md

 <figure><img src="../.gitbook/assets/FormFinder_toolbar.png" alt="FormFinder toolbar"><figcaption><p>Screenshot of the toolbar of FormFinder in Rhino 8 on Mac.</p></figcaption></figure>

-FormFinder defines a series of Rhino commands which can be executed using the Rhino command prompt (by simply typing the command name) or through the corresponding toolbar buttons.
+FormFinder defines a series of Rhino commands which can be executed using the Rhino "command prompt" (by simply typing the command name) or through the corresponding toolbar buttons.
+Below is an overview of the commands and the corresponding buttons.

 ## FF\_about